 Tuition and Payment

 Tuition rates are available at the Student Accounting website.
 The Tuition and Fee calculator will provide you with an estimate of what it will cost for you to attend VCU.
 Additionally, you should also determine if any special course related fees are applicable.
-Tuition and fees are categorized and described here.
+Tuition and fees are described in the VCU Bulletin.

 Note: There is an Online Course Fee of $55 per credit hour for undergraduate and graduate online courses.
 The fee is for operational and personnel support to develop and maintain online courses.
 This fee is capped at three credit hours.
 The maximum a student will pay in online course fees per semester is $165.00.